Do You Need an Umbrella Stroller? A 2025 Parent Guide

 Think About Weight and Folding

 Pick a stroller that’s light and easy to fold.
 It should be simple to carry but strong enough for daily use.
-Most umbrella strollers weigh 10 to 17 pounds, so they’re easy to lift.
+Many umbrella strollers weigh 10 to 17 pounds, so they’re easy to lift.
 Choose one that folds quickly and fits in small spaces.
 This is helpful when carrying a baby and diaper bag or using buses and car trunks.

 Check for Safety Features